 Ms Redenbach has more than 18 years' experience as a Human Resources professional in the financial services industry.
-Before joining Equity Trustees, Ms Redenbach led the HR function in Australia for Fisery, a global FinTech company.
+Before joining Equity Trustees, Ms Redenbach led the HR function in Australia for Fiserv, a global FinTech company.
 Prior to that, she was the National HR Manager for the Link Group.
 Ms Redenbach has expertise in culture, employee engagement and change management.

-Joined August 2016.
+HARVEY KALMAN

-HARVEY KALMAN BEc, GradDip (App Fin & Inv), GradDip (Acc), Advanced Management Program (Columbia) Executive General Manager, Corporate Trustee Services and Global Head of Fund Services
+BEc, GradDip (Acc) (Monash), GradDip (App Fin & Inv), Advanced Management Program (Columbia)

+Executive General Manager & Global Head of Funds Services, Corporate Trustee Services